Nov 14, 2025

 Image of a woman in a black suit top with a blue shirt underneath and a tree in the background

-Sandra Burkhart, FMP, CLT
+Sandra Burkhart, DFM, CLT

 Image of What is Sandra doing and her journey from Day 1 to Day 6 showing her on crutches to the left and without crutches to the right

 Chronic pain can be isolating, confusing, and exhausting.
 I never realized this until it happened to me and I felt so alone, helpless and misunderstood.
 When an ankle injury lingered far longer than it should have, I found myself on a path I hadn’t anticipated: a diagnosis I didn’t fully understand, and an initial treatment plan that almost seemed to push me toward pills rather than relief.
-This is the story of how I navigated that path, discovered Calmare/Scrambler Therapy, and found a route back to living life without the constant shadow of pain and illness.
+This is the story of how I navigated that path, discovered Calmare Scrambler Therapy, and found a route back to living life without the constant shadow of pain and illness.

 The Beginning: An Injury That Didn’t Heal